Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 Designed for it

-The NOBO's stock cap uses a silicone closure on the upper lip — that's the design choice that makes the inner diameter slightly narrower in the first place.
-Reduces microplastic shedding compared to a hard-plastic-on-hard-plastic seal.
+The NOBO's stock cap uses a silicone closure on the upper lip.
+That's the design choice that makes the inner diameter slightly narrower in the first place, and it reduces microplastic shedding compared to a hard-plastic-on-hard-plastic seal.

 SEAL: silicone top-lip · THREAD: 28-410